r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 ### LazyCatConsole.csproj
 Contains all the guts.
-The project contains xUnit tests (integration test!), and simple console test-run for common client usage scenarios.
+The project contains xUnit tests (integration tests!), and simple console test-run for common client usage scenarios.
 2 levels of applying OMiau/OAuth authorization are shown and tested here.